 The sample of medicines examined had been administered in accordance with the prescriber's instructions.
 There was evidence that time critical medicines had been administered at the correct time.
+The arrangements in place for medicines which are administered by the community nursing team were examined and found to be satisfactory.

 The sample of records examined indicated that medicines which were prescribed to manage pain had been administered as prescribed.
-Staff were aware that ongoing monitoring was necessary to ensure that any pain was well controlled and the resident was comfortable.
-Staff advised that the residents could verbalise any pain, and a pain assessment tool was used as needed.
-Staff also advised that a pain assessment is completed as part of the admission process.
-Staff were advised to include the management of pain in residents' care plans where appropriate, it was agreed that this would be addressed.
+Staff were aware that ongoing monitoring was necessary to ensure that the pain was well controlled and the resident was comfortable.
+Staff advised that most of the residents could verbalise any pain.
+A care plan was maintained.

-Staff confirmed that compliance with prescribed medicine regimes was monitored and any omissions or refusals likely to have an adverse effect on the resident's health would be reported to the prescriber.
+Staff confirmed that compliance with prescribed medicine regimes was monitored and any omissions or refusals likely to have an adverse effect on the residents' health were reported to the prescriber.